 One of iOS 16’s best features is the ability to edit or unsend a sent iMessage on iPhone.
-In this guide we’ll show you exactly how to do that.
+In this guide we’ll show you how to do it.

 There might be a time where you send an iMessage to a friend or family member and immediately regret it due to the content of the message or a typo.
 On previous versions of iOS, you could only send another iMessage for clarity.

-Fortunately, iOS 16 does away with that and it allows you to unsend a message within two minutes or edit a message within fifteen minute.
+Fortunately, iOS 16 does away with that and iOS now allows you to unsend a message within two minutes or edit a message within fifteen minutes.
 You currently have up to five edits.